What is a revolving credit facility?

 - Temptation: Without careful budgeting and financial planning, you risk spending more than your business can afford.

-- Missed payments: Some lenders provide clauses in revolving credit agreements that state if you miss or are late on a payment, the interest rate will be increased.
+- Missed payments: Some lenders provide clauses in revolving credit agreements that state if you miss or are late on a payment, the interest rate will be increase.

 Frequently Asked Questions

-A revolving credit facility allows a business to make multiple withdrawals and repayments for a set period of time.
-The lender sets a borrowing limit and a period of time that a business is allowed to borrow for - the lender also sets a fixed interest rate.
-A revolving credit facility is often compared to a business overdraft due to their similarity.
+A revolving credit facility allows a business to make multiple withdrawals and repayments for a set period.
+The lender sets a borrowing limit and a period of time that a business is allowed to borrow for – they also set a fixed interest rate.
+A revolving credit facility is often compared to a business overdraft due to their numerous similarities.
 They are often utilised to help with cash flow.